antoniobrandaodesign/ab_boilerplate/README.md

 ### Running (first time)

-    A. create a "src" folder in the root of the project
+    A. create a "src" folder in the root of the project (can be a Git submodule)
     B. for a test drive, copy all the files in "src_example" into the "src" folder
-    C. run "gulp build_dev" to make a build and have something to work with
+    C. run "gulp build_dev" to make a development build and have something to work with
     D. run "gulp watch". an URL will be displayed in the console (usually http://localhost:3000)
     E. open that URL in your browser. you should see a simple responsive website
     F. another URL will also be displayed, which starts with your IP address. open this URL in your phone or tablet